Olga Frolova

-Olga Pavlovna Frolova (Chernykh) / Russian: Óльга Пáвловна Фролóва (Черны́х) (born 1931, Manchuria, Northeast China) is a Russian orientalist who wrote her major works on the Japanese and Chinese linguistics.
-She is a professor and a public figure.
-She received such State Rewards as the Order of the Rising Sun (4th Class, Gold Rays with Rosette) in 2007, The Order of Merit for the Fatherland (2nd Class) in 2010, etc. At present she is the head of the Oriental Branch at the Foreign Languages Department of Novosibirsk State University (NSU).
+Olga Pavlovna Frolova (Russian: Óльга Пáвловна Фролóва; 1931–2018) was a Russian orientalist who wrote her major works on the Japanese and Chinese linguistics.
+She was a professor and a public figure.
+She received such State Rewards as the Order of the Rising Sun (4th Class, Gold Rays with Rosette) in 2007, The Order of Merit for the Fatherland (2nd Class) in 2010, etc. She was latterly head of the Oriental Branch at the Foreign Languages Department of Novosibirsk State University (NSU).
+Frolova died in 2018.

 Biography

 Early life and education

 Olga Pavlovna Frolova (Chernykh) was born in Manchuria, Northeast China, to a family of Russian immigrants.
 Her father, Pavel Pavlovich Chernykh, was a construction and railway engineer.
 Her mother, Natalia Aleksandrovna Chernych, was a teacher of Russian.
 They descended from a noble family that moved to China after the Russian Revolution in 1917.
 Their family kept Russian Orthodox traditions.
 Olga Pavlovna and two her sisters got a good education.

 In 1937 she entered in a Japanese school in Shanhaiguan, Hebei province.

 In 1938 her family moved to Harbin, where Frolova continued her education in Japanese school.

 In 1945–1949 she studied in a Russian middle school in Harbin.

 In 1949–1951 she was a student of Harbin Institute of Technology (School of Oriental Economics).

 In 1954 Frolova together with her family moved to the USSR, where she continued her education.

 In 1955–1960 she was a student of Novosibirsk State Pedagogical Institute, where she specialized in English and German languages.

 In 1978 she defended her doctoral dissertation in philology “Word-formation in Modern Chinese Terminology” in the Institute of Oriental Studies of the USSR Academy of Sciences in Moscow.